-|Years of Service||Days per Year||Hours per Year||Max Annual Carry Forward|
+Years of Service||Days per Year||Hours per Year||Max Annual Carry Forward|

 3. Is personal and family leave and sick leave incorporated into the leave balance in the new plan?
 What about holidays?
-The proposed leave accrual amounts include personal, family and sick leave but do not include paid holidays.
+The leave accrual amounts include personal, family and sick leave but do not include paid holidays.
 Paid holidays will continue to be awarded separately just as they are now.
 Employees would still be expected to cover additional time off for winter closing, if necessary, from their accrued leave balance.

 4. Will leave accruals be the same for VSDP and traditional plans?
 Yes.

 5. Will A&P faculty who convert have the same leave plan?
-Yes, the proposed leave plan would apply for all those in the new university and academic professional employee group.
-A&P faculty who become university and academic professionals would be subject to the same proposed paid leave plan and all of its benefits.
-However, former A&P faculty would be grandparented in at their current accrual rates (39 days) until they reach 20 years of service, at which time they will be at the same accrual rate as other university and academic professionals.
+Yes, the leave plan applies for all those in the new University and Academic Professional employee group.
+A&P faculty who become University and Academic Professionals will be subject to the same paid leave plan and all of its benefits.
+However, former A&P faculty will be grandparented in at their current accrual rates (39 days) until they reach 20 years of service, at which time they will be at the same accrual rate as other University and Academic Professionals.
 This ensures that converting A&P faculty do not experience a reduction in their leave accrual rate.

 7. Will there be any kind of grace period for the first year for employees who covert and carryforward a large annual leave balance?
 Based on feedback from the open comment period, we will postpone the implementation of the first carry-forward maximum to December 2019 to allow more time to use down large leave balances.
 At that time, leave balances above the maximum carry-forward will be forfeited.

 8. Are all 12 weeks of parental leave (6 weeks short-term disability and 6 weeks child-rearing) paid at 100% or is payout based on years of service like it is currently for short-term disability?
-Yes, the proposal is for 100% pay.
+Yes, the plan is for 100% pay.

 9. Does parental leave option include both fathers and partners?
 Yes it does.
 We tried to design a paid leave plan to meet the more modern definitions of a family.